Nora202/ExCamera/README.md

 Moreover, configurations (like focus, exposure, brightness, sharpness and so on) are controllable with our SDK，only if the hardware support them.

-Finally, our demo will tell you how to use the SDK, almost all of the functions mentioned above are shown clearly (just having a look at [CamManager][CamManager.dir] will be enough).
+Finally, our Demo will tell you how to use the SDK, almost all of the functions mentioned above are shown clearly (just having a look at [CamManager][CamManager.dir] will be enough).

 Anyway, "***Talk is cheap, show me the code***".